 Abstract:

-Pathogenic germline SDHA variants are identified in up to 10% of patients with paraganglioma and phaeochromocytoma and up to 30% with wild type gastrointestinal stromal tumours.
-Most SDHA carriers present with an apparently sporadic tumour, but often the pathogenic variant has been inherited from an unaffected parent.
-Studies of SDHA carriers suggest that lifetime penetrance for SDHA-associated tumours is low, particularly when identified outside the context of a family history.
-Current recommended screening for SDHA carriers follows an intensive protocol.
-With increasing implementation of large panel and whole-genome sequencing, it is likely more SDHA carriers will be identified in off-tumour settings or outside the context of a strong family history.
+SDHA pathogenic germline variants (PGV) are identified in up to 10% of patients with paraganglioma and phaeochromocytoma and up to 30% with wild type gastrointestinal stromal tumours.
+Most SDHA PGV carriers present with an apparently sporadic tumour, but often the pathogenic variant has been inherited from parent who has the variant, but has not developed any clinical features.
+Studies of SDHA PGV carriers suggest that lifetime penetrance for SDHA-associated tumours is low, particularly when identified outside the context of a family history.
+Current recommended screening for SDHA PGV carriers follows an intensive protocol.
+With increasing implementation of tumour and germline large panel and whole-genome sequencing, it is likely more SDHA PGV carriers will be identified in patients with tumours not strongly associated with SDHA, or outside the context of a strong family history.
 This creates a complex situation about what to recommend in clinical practice considering low penetrance for tumour development, screening burden and patient anxiety.
 An expert SDHA working group was formed to discuss and consider this situation.
-This paper outlines the recommendations from this working group for testing and management of SDHA carriers in clinical practice.
+This paper outlines the recommendations from this working group for testing and management of SDHA PGV carriers in clinical practice.

 INTRODUCTION:

-SDHA likely pathogenic or pathogenic germline variants (i.e. class 4 or class 5 variants according to ACMG/AMP criteria and henceforth collectively referred to as PGVs) are identified in up to 10% of patients with phaeochromocytoma and paraganglioma (PPGL) and can account for up to 50% of SDH deficient wild type GIST or up to 30% of wild type GIST (wtGIST) [1]. wtGIST are a unique and uncommon subtype of GISTs that lack somatic activating variants in the tyrosine kinase c-KIT or platelet derived growth factor receptor alpha (PDGFRA) receptors.
-Most individuals with a PGV in SDHA (henceforth referred to as SDHA carriers) present with an apparently sporadic tumour without relevant family history and most PGVs are inherited from an unaffected parent [2].
+SDHA likely pathogenic or pathogenic germline variants (i.e. class 4 or class 5 variants according to ACMG/AMP criteria and henceforth collectively referred to as PGVs) are identified in up to 10% of patients with phaeochromocytoma and paraganglioma (PPGL) and can account for up to 50% of SDH-deficient wild type gastrointestinal stromal tumours (wtGIST) or up to 30% of wtGIST [1]. wtGIST are a unique and uncommon subtype of GISTs that lack somatic activating variants in the tyrosine kinase c-KIT or platelet derived growth factor receptor alpha (PDGFRA) receptors.
+Most individuals with a PGV in SDHA (henceforth referred to as SDHA PGV carriers) present with an apparently sporadic tumour without relevant family history and most PGVs are inherited from a parent who has not presented with any clinical features [2].

-A large study of PGL patients from the Netherlands, including 30 index SDHA carriers and 56 non-index SDHA carriers highlighted that the tumour penetrance is low in non-index carriers, with penetrance at age 70 years estimated to be 10% [3].
-In addition, though penetrance in SDHA carriers was estimated as 39% at 40 years of age in a prospective study of a population based registry of PPGL patients, there was a significant difference in index patients (45%, n=29) vs SDHA carrier relatives (13%, n=9; P < 0.001) [4].
-Lower estimates of penetrance (~1.7%) have been reported using a Bayesian approach looking at SDHA PGVs in EXAC data and PGL patients and in a cohort of SDHA carriers (~0.1-4.9%) [5, 6].
-The SDHA variant c.91C>T; p.(Arg31*) accounts for a large proportion of known carriers and also occurs at frequency of 0.04% (53/128900) in non-Finnish Europeans (https://gnomad.broadinstitute.org/variant/5-223624-C-T, accessed 15th November 2021) [3].
+A large study of PGL patients from the Netherlands, including 30 index SDHA PGV carriers and 56 non-index SDHA PGV carriers highlighted that the tumour penetrance is low in non-index SDHA PGV carriers, with penetrance at age 70 years estimated to be 10% [3].
+In addition, though penetrance in SDHA PGV carriers was estimated as 39% at 40 years of age in a prospective study of a population based registry of PPGL patients, there was a significant difference in index patients (45%, n=29) vs SDHA carrier relatives (13%, n=9; P < 0.001) [4].
+Lower estimates of penetrance (~1.7%) have been reported using a Bayesian approach looking at SDHA PGVs in EXAC data and PGL patients and in a cohort of SDHA PGV carriers (~0.1-4.9%) [5, 6].
+The SDHA PGV c.91C>T; p.(Arg31*) accounts for a large proportion of known carriers and also occurs at frequency of 0.04% (53/128900) in non-Finnish Europeans (https://gnomad.broadinstitute.org/variant/5-223624-C-T, accessed 15th November 2021) [3].
 Despite this frequency there is currently no evidence to suggest that SDHA c.91C>T; p.(Arg31*) has a different penetrance to any other SDHA PGVs and variant specific management is not advocated by other groups [7].